 Tenants in common to joint tenants

 You may want to change from tenants in common to joint tenants if, for instance, you marry the other joint owner and decide that you want both of you to have equal right to the property – with it passing to the survivor on the death of one of you.

 It does not necessarily follow that you will want to convert to joint tenants following marriage.
 There may be important practical, monetary or inheritance tax reasons for not doing so.
 Always seek suitable expert advice in advance of any conversion.

 Procedures when changing your type of joint ownership

 If you wish to change the way you own joint property, it is highly advisable to seek legal advice and assistance to ensure that you follow the correct procedures and do everything right.
-However, the main aspects of the procedures are set out below.

 Joint tenants to tenants in common